Intellectual Property Policy

 Royalty income will be distributed to Creators on a quarterly basis and will be based on Royalty Receipts recorded during the previous quarter.

 As a first claim on all royalty income, the College will recover in full any Expenses.
 The remaining royalty income (Net Royalties) will be distributed as follows: the Creator will receive 50% of the first $100,000 of Net Royalties and 25% of all Net Royalties beyond the first $100,000.
 The balance of all Net Royalties go to the College, and will be divided evenly between the College as a whole and the school in which the Creator holds his or her appointment.

-The Creator is to provide written notice to the Secretary of the College when the Creator’s work produces intellectual property that is not exempt from this policy.
+The Creator is to provide written notice to the Secretary of the College and the CAS Director of Sponsored Research when the Creator’s work produces intellectual property that is not exempt from this policy.
 Further, the Creator shall notify the Secretary of the College when s(he) is engaged in work that might result in claims of ownership by sponsors so that individual agreements can be developed to clarify ownership and public disclosure of the intellectual property.